rakhimov/scram/doc/fta_algorithms.rst

 that include complements of variables.

-However, the notion of prime implicants may not be as intuitive as the notion minimal cut sets for analysts since consideration of success of an undesired event complicates failure scenarios or may be irrelevant at all
+However, the notion of prime implicants may not be as intuitive as the notion of minimal cut sets for analysts since consideration of success of an undesired event complicates failure scenarios or may be irrelevant at all